Does Stainless Steel Tarnish? Everything You Need to Know

 Does Stainless Steel Tarnish?

-It’s important to remember that stainless steel is susceptible to ‘other‘ issues like dull or discoloration.
+Still, stainless steel is susceptible to ‘other’ issues like dulling or discoloration.

 Discoloration of stainless steel does not necessarily mean that it is tarnishing.
 Water spots, for instance, are often the primary reason why some might think their stainless steel product is beginning to show its age.